Your Guide to the 3 Zones of Kitchen Storage

 Zone 1: Fridge storage

-When thinking about what we use this zone for, a regular activity is putting away groceries.
+When thinking about what we use this zone for, one regular activity is putting away groceries.
 When you come home and place your shopping bags down on the bench, the last thing you then want to do is trek back and forth across the kitchen to put things away.
 Vacant bench space adjacent to the fridge zone will make this process much more straightforward.

 The fridge zone can also be a great place to store cookbooks, to give you inspiration when looking in the fridge before dinner.
+Extend your kitchen cupboards or plan for a dedicated nook above the fridge for these to live.

 Zone 2: Sink storage

 Used for both preparation and cleanup, the sink zone gets a lot of traffic in the kitchen.
 A central space between the fridge and cooktop zone, the sink should be home to your bins along with cleaning equipment and chemicals for easy access when you need it.
-This can also be the best home for your dishwasher.

 The sink zone is typically home to crockery, glassware and cutlery, with the space to lay these out on the bench in preparation for serving; as well as easy access from the dishwasher to put them away.